Helping you grow closer to God

-But there ain’t no way out.
-And I’m telling you, the word “divorce” has never been used in our home, I have a friend who actually took a dictionary and cut it out of the dictionary.
+The word “divorce” has never been used in our home, I have a friend who actually took a dictionary and cut it out of the dictionary.

 Because the moment there is an option, how you process your problems changes a hundred percent.
 Love is a choice.

 You know what?
 I’m ashamed to admit this but I’ll admit it.
 Have there been times that our marriage has been so difficult, so painful, so frustrating, if I could just get out, legally, before God, would I?
 Absolutely.

 That’s how big our problems were.
 There’s times I felt so angry and so frustrated and, like, no amount of work can ever fix this.

 But I chose to stay in my marriage.
 Man I’m glad I did.

 Because most of us bail out of a very hard situation and we think it’s going to get better and it doesn’t.